Weekly Classes – By Registration or Drop In

 SHOAL Centre Location:

-Debbi Jones is the Administrative Director of the Bodhichitta Buddhist Centre and a member of the Teacher Training program.
-She has had the privilege of teaching full and half day workshops, Saturday Series classes, and is the branch teacher of the Sidney Monday evening class.
+Debbi Jones is a long-time member of the Bodhichitta Buddhist Centre and part of the Teacher Training program.
+She has had the privilege of leading meditation sessions, teaching full and half day workshops, Saturday Series classes, and is the branch teacher of the Sidney Monday evening class.
 Debbi brings a life-long love of learning and many years of teaching experience to her classes.
 She enjoys sharing how practical and helpful Dharma is in our everyday lives.

 Do I have to be a Buddhist to benefit from meditation?